openNDS/mesh11sd/README.md

 	# mesh_gate_enable (optional)
 	# Determines whether this node will be a gate
 	#
-	# Default: 1 (enabled)
+	# Default: 1 (enable all mesh gate access points)
-	# Set to 0 to disable (turns off the node's gate interface ie its access point and SSID)
 	#
+	# Possible values:
+	# 0 Disable all mesh gate access points.
+	# 1 Enable all mesh gate access points.
+	# 2 Enable ONLY access points on radios NOT shared with a mesh interface.
+	#
+	# Example:
 	#option mesh_gate_enable '0'

 	###########################################################################################
 	# mesh_leechmode_enable (optional)
 	# Determines whether this node will be a gate only leech node
+	#
+	# Valid only with mesh_node_mobility_level = 0 and not on a portal node.
+	#
 	# A gate only leech node acts as an access point with a mesh backhaul connection, but does not contribute to the mesh
 	#
 	# This is useful when a node is well within the coverage of 2 or more peer nodes,